solana-foundation/solana-improvement-documents/proposals/0057-events.md

 programs on solana.
 It will help new developers with EVM experience to onboard to Solana quicker and 3rd party indexing providers to provide better data services due to a standard way to parse application events.
-Examples would be wallets that can easily parse and display user transaction history.
+Examples would be wallets that can easily parse and display incoming token transfers.
 Once sufficiently adopted, events should superseed all spl-token program related custom rpc features, like token balance changes etc.